Add a workflow

 3. In the Add Workflow window, in Name, enter a unique name for the workflow and click Create.

-4. You are navigated to the Workflow page, where you can configure the workflow using the following five tabs.
+4. You are navigated to the Workflow page, where you can configure the workflow using the following tabs.

 • General Settings